wunderio/WunderTools/index.md

 ## Requirements
-- Vagrant
+- Vagrant 1.9.2 or later
-- Virtualbox or VMWare Fusion
+- Virtualbox (recommended) or VMWare Fusion
+  - Virtualbox version 5.1.24 introduced a NFS bug so recommended version is 5.1.22
-- Ansible
+- Ansible 2.0 or later
+  - provision.sh will run ansible by default inside virtualenv, so for that ansible is not needed

 ### Optional
 - To speed things up you might want to use vagrant-cachier